em-dat/em-test/README.md

 ```

 2. Navigate to the project's directory
-3. Create a Python virtual environment
+3. Create a Python virtual environment (or alternatives)

 On macOS and Linux: